-Peer on Peer Sexual Harassment, Online Sexual Abuse and Sexual Violence
+Child on child Sexual Harassment, Online Sexual Abuse and Sexual Violence

-At Gargrave CE VC Primary school, we recognise that even if there are no reported cases of peer on peer sexual harassment, online sexual abuse and sexual violence (including sexualised language), such abuse may still be taking place in our school and is not being reported.
+At [School/College Name], we recognise that even if there are no reported cases of child on child sexual harassment, online sexual abuse and sexual violence (including sexualised language), such abuse may still be taking place in our school and is not being reported.
 The assumption that such abuse is happening is in line with government and Ofsted recommendations.

-At Gargrave CE VC Primary school, we have a zero-tolerance approach to abuse.
+At [School/College Name], we have a zero-tolerance approach to abuse.
 It is never to be passed off as "banter", "just having a laugh", "part of growing up" or "children being children" as we know that can lead to a culture of unacceptable behaviours and an unsafe environment for our children and young people.

-We recognise that it is more likely that girls will be victims and boys perpetrators, but all peer on peer abuse is unacceptable and is taken seriously.
+We recognise that it is more likely that girls will be victims and boys perpetrators, but all child on child abuse is unacceptable and is taken seriously.
 We will ensure that no child or young person is ever made to feel ashamed for making a report.